 Who we are looking for

 You have great open-source, online research skills and a deep understanding of online discourse.
 You understand informal online language use and memes, and you enjoy social media, gaming, or other types of online communities.
 You care about making safer, healthier communities online.
-You have native or near-native proficiency in one or more of the following languages: Swedish, Finnish, Thai, Indonesian, or Dutch
+You have native or near-native proficiency in one or more of the following languages: Thai, Turkish, and German.

 Who we are

 We build contextual AI and partner with companies to help deploy it in the precise ways necessary to ensure that constructive, dynamic, and diverse communities grow and evolve online, safely.
 We are the leaders in online language use, and we build our technology around international human rights standards and a fierce commitment to preventing harm.

 What you will be doing

 This is contract-based, freelance work.
 You will be working on diverse projects that are specific to how language is used when a variety of harmful and constructive behaviors are present.
 You will complete a combination of research on real user interactions and language-based assessments of how language usage and cultural context vary across multiple behaviors and scenarios online.
 This is why having both language expertise and a deep understanding of where and how people interact, game, converse, date, harass, spam, etc. is so crucial.

 You will work with our data operations team to build language insights on a per-behavior basis, ensuring that we have the most precise and broad coverage for every type of concerning or valued behavior that comprises human interactions online.
 You will shine a light on how we can reduce harms and elevate the pro-social and constructive behaviors that make some online communities wonderful places to be.

 Contemporary online language use, abbreviations, memes.
 The language of the “very online.”